Naagin 4: Is Nia Sharma’s Leaked Picture Morphed?

 Shika, Abedilani & Sanjana

+Even a few fans feel the same.
+Take a look at a few comments: soulful_pearbhi: Yr plz don't edit Surbhi Di's pics.

-Meanwhile, it is being said that the fourth installment of the supernatural show will be launched on December 7, 2019 at 8 PM on Colors TV.
+Meanwhile, it is being said that the fourth instalment of the supernatural show will be launched on December 7, 2019, at 8 PM on Colors TV.

 (Social media comments are unedited)